PM Update: Cooler, with rain showers on Monday

 Listen to our daily D.C. forecasts: Apple Podcasts | Amazon Echo | More options

 Through tonight: Clouds will continue to build overnight and temperatures will be steadily falling.
-Lows should settle in the mid 30s in most spots with just a light wind from the north at about 5 mph.
+Lows should settle in the mid-30s in most spots with just a light wind from the north at about 5 mph.

 View the current weather at The Washington Post.

 Tomorrow (Monday): Light rain will break out in the late morning hours, potentially mixing with a bit of sleet to start in areas north and west of the city.
 Showers will continue into the early afternoon before tapering off.
-Much cooler with highs only in the low to mid 40s.
-Scattered showers return tomorrow night with not much movement in temperatures as lows will range from 38 to 42 degrees.
+Much cooler with highs only in the low to mid-40s.
+Scattered showers return tomorrow night with not much movement in temperatures, as lows will range from 38 to 42 degrees.

 A Christmas record: Rio Grande Village in Texas hit 96 degrees for a high temperature Saturday.
 If verified, and it looks pretty legit, it would be the warmest Christmas Day temperature ever recorded in the Lower 48.